Here's what you should know about Donald Trump's conviction in his hush money trial

 It's unclear to what extent the judge may factor in the political and logistical complexities of jailing a former president who is running to reclaim the White House.
 Other punishments could include a fine or probation.
 And it's possible the judge would allow Trump to avoid serving any punishment until after he exhausts his appeals.

+Trump faces the threat of more serious prison time in the three other cases he’s facing, but those cases have gotten bogged down by appeals and other legal fights so it remains unclear whether any of them will go to trial before the November election.

+The conviction doesn’t bar Trump from continuing his campaign or becoming president.
+And he can still vote for himself in his home state of Florida as long as he stays out of prison in New York state.

-The conviction doesn't also bar Trump from continuing his campaign.
-Trump’s daughter-in-law Lara Trump, who serves as co-chair of the Republican National Committee, said in a Fox News Channel interview on Thursday that if Trump is convicted and sentenced to home confinement, he would do virtual rallies and campaign events.
+Trump’s daughter-in-law Lara Trump, who serves as co-chair of the Republican National Committee, said in a Fox News Channel interview on Thursday that Trump would do virtual rallies and campaign events if he's convicted and sentenced to home confinement.

-"We’ll have to play the hand that we’re dealt,” she said, according to an interview transcript.
+In a deeply divided America, it’s unclear whether Trump’s once-unimaginable criminal conviction will have any impact at all on the election.

+Leading strategists in both parties believe that Trump still remains well-positioned to defeat Biden, even as he now faces the prospect of a prison sentence and three separate criminal cases still outstanding.
+In the short term, at least, there were immediate signs that the guilty verdict was helping to unify the Republican Party’s disparate factions as GOP officials across the political spectrum rallied behind their embattled presumptive presidential nominee and and hours after the verdict his campaign was already reporting a flood of fundraising dollars.

 After Trump is sentenced, he can challenge his conviction in an appellate division of the state’s trial court and possibly, the state’s highest court.
 Trump’s lawyers have already been laying the groundwork for appeals with objections to the charges and rulings at trial.